sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Real-Time Intelligence.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Create and Query a KQL Database</b></p>
 </br>

-In Real-Time Analytics, you interact with your data in the context of databases.
+In Real-Time Intelligence, you interact with your data in the context of databases.
 A single workspace can hold multiple databases, and each database can hold multiple tables.
 </br>

 The KQL Queryset is the item used to run queries, view, and customize query results on data from a KQL database.
 Each tab in the KQL queryset can be associated with a different KQL database, and lets your save queries for later use or share with others to collaborate on data exploration.
 You can also change the KQL database associated with any tab, allowing you to run the same query on data in different states.
 The KQL Queryset uses the Kusto Query language for creating queries, and also supports many SQL functions.